12 Fragrant Winter Flowering Shrubs for Beauty and Bees

 Deciduous Winter Flowering Shrubs

 Winter honeysuckle (Lonicera fragrantissima) has tiny white winter flowers with an amazing bouquet.
 The huge, rangy shrub is an old-fashioned favorite that should be planted where its fragrance may be appreciated.
-We have ours planted at our parking pad, so that we are greeted by its sweet scent all winter long.
+We have ours planted at our parking pad so that we are greeted by its sweet scent all winter long.

 If you’d like to learn more about fragrant winter flowering shrubs, find a copy of The Winter Garden, Planning and Planting for the Southeast by Peter Loewer and Dr. Larry Mellichamp, originally published in 1997 by Stackpole Books, and still in print.
+It has been an invaluable resource to me.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.